-Beginning on July 1, 2013, SMA will require all standard or restricted licensees to subscribe to Logos On Demand.
-Logos On Demand is a logo management system created by J. Patton that combines an institution's trademarks into one style guide consisting of production ready vector art.
-The implementation of this requirement will ensure that all licensees are accessing the most accurate logo files and approved Pantone/thread colors.
-It is important to note that most licensees are currently subscribing to the Logos On Demand service and will not be affected by this requirement.
+SMA requires all standard or restricted licensees to subscribe to Logos On Demand, a logo management system created by J. Patton that combines an institution's trademarks into one style guide consisting of production ready vector art.
+This requirement ensures that all licensees are accessing the most accurate logo files and approved Pantone/thread colors.

 Frequently Asked Questions

 What is a trademark?

 A trademark is a word, name, phrase, symbol or any combination thereof that identifies and distinguishes goods or services of one party from those of others.
 A trademark is a brand name.
 Rights in trademarks arise as a result of the use of the marks in commerce to identify the source or origin of goods and services.
 In addition, a trademark remains the property of the owner so long as the owner continues to use it properly and protects its authenticity as a trademark.

 What qualifies as a trademark, logo or symbol?

 Any mark, name, logo, symbol, nickname, abbreviation, word, mascot, slogan, uniform insignia or landmark that is associated with Tarleton State University and is distinguishable from any other university, team or organization.

 Any individual or company that wishes to receive Tarleton's express permission to use any or all of its trademarks/logos on products or for services sold in the marketplace, whether wholesale, retail or online.
 Other activities, such as some noncommercial use of trademarks/logos, may or may not need to be licensed.
 Some activity may constitute fair use or free speech so as not to require license.
 Advice in that regard should be sought from your own legal counsel.

 How long does it take to obtain approval?